Partition-Symmetrical Entropy Functions: Acknowledgments

 \section{Acknowledgments}

+We thank Dr.\ Tarik Kaced and Dr.\ Satyajit Thakor for the insightful discussions.
+We also thank the reviewers for their useful suggestions for the revision.
+The first round revision was done when Qi Chen was working at ECE department, Drexel University.
+Qi Chen thanks Prof. Walsh for giving him suggestions on the revision.
+He also thanks Prof. Mat\v{u}\'s for pointing out that \eqref{col1} was also proved in \cite{P03} and that our results have possible applications to the $[1,n-1]$-bipartite secret-sharing problem \cite{MBjr08}.

-Qi Chen thanks Dr.\ Tarik Kaced and Dr.\ Satyajit Thakor for the insightful discussions.
-This work was partially supported by a grant from the University Grants Committee of the Hong Kong Special Administrative Region, China (Project No. AoE/E-02/08) and partially supported by grants from National Natural Science Foundation of China (Funding Code), and Shenzhen Key Laboratory of Network Coding Key Technology and Application, Shenzhen, China (ZSDY20120619151314964).
+This work was partially supported by a grant from the University Grants Committee of the Hong Kong Special Administrative Region, China (Project No. AoE/E-02/08) and partially supported by grants from the Shenzhen Key Laboratory of Network Coding Key Technology and Application, Shenzhen, China (ZSDY20120619151314964).